 If you’d like to manually focus, there’s a generous ring just over halfway along the barrel away from the mount.
 Like other native lenses in the Micro Four Thirds catalogue, the manual focusing employs a motorized fly-by-wire system where the ring can turn without end-stops; the faster you turn the ring, the greater the increments.
 To me, the focusing ring on the Leica DG 200mm felt very smooth and nicely damped while avoiding any scratchiness as it turned.
 The autofocus when mounted on the Lumix G9 performed so well I rarely needed to manually focus, but when shooting tiny insects at the closest focusing distance I found it was easy to adjust the focus manually with peaking and magnified assistance.
 Note the Olympus 300mm f4 PRO’s manual focusing ring does however sport a neat trick where pulling it back towards the camera sets it to a fully manual focus mode with distance markings and hard end-stops.

-Towards the end of the barrel is a dedicated aperture ring, allowing you to manually select focal rations from f2.8 to f22 in one third increments; there’s also an A position to allow the camera to control the aperture.
+Towards the end of the barrel is a dedicated aperture ring, allowing you to manually select focal ratios from f2.8 to f22 in one third increments; there’s also an A position to allow the camera to control the aperture.
 Note the manual aperture selection will only work on Panasonic bodies, while on Olympus bodies you’ll be adjusting it using the camera controls.

 By the lens mount are switches for AF / MF and Power OIS (either on or off), while towards the middle of the barrel you’ll find an autofocus limiter switch (the full range or from 3m to infinity).
 When mounted on a Lumix G9, I found the autofocus was very swift and quiet in operation, and rarely needed the focus limiter activated.